-The Company has adopted many leading governance practices that establish strong independent leadership in our boardroom and has a strong commitment to Board member diversity.
+The Company has adopted leading governance practices that establish strong independent leadership in our boardroom and has a strong commitment to Board member diversity.
 The following is a list of some of our highlights:

-- · seven of nine directors and all Audit, Human Resources and Compensation, and Nominating and Governance Committee members are independent - independent lead director - separate CEO and board chair roles - 44% female representation on the Board, if all nominees are elected at the Annual Meeting - · independent compensation consultant engaged to advise on compensation for our executives and directors - · robust stock ownership requirements for directors and executives - · all directors are elected annually for a one-year term
+- · seven of nine directors and all members of the Audit, Human Resources and Compensation, and Nominating and Governance Committees are independent; - separate CEO and independent Board chairman roles; - 44% female representation on the Board; - · independent compensation consultant engaged to advise on compensation for our executives and directors; - · robust stock ownership requirements for directors and executives; and - · all directors are elected annually for a one-year term.

-PROPOSAL 1 -ELECT NINE (9) DIRECTORS
+ELECT NINE DIRECTORS

-The Board of Directors has nominated each of Neha J. Clark, David J. Colo, Thomas A. Gerke, Donn Lux, Lori L.S.
-Mingus, Kevin S. Rauckman, and Karen L. Seaberg, who serve as directors currently, and Todd B. Siwak, and Preet H. Michelson, who have not previously served as directors, for election as a director, to hold office until the Annual Meeting of stockholders to be held in 2023 and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
+The Board of Directors, upon recommendation of its Nominating and Governance Committee, has nominated each of Neha J. Clark, David J. Colo, Thomas A. Gerke, Donn Lux, Preet H. Michelson, Lori L.S.
+Mingus, Kevin S. Rauckman, Karen L. Seaberg, and Todd B. Siwak for election as a director, to hold office until the annual meeting of stockholders to be held in 2024 and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
 Information regarding the director nominees is set forth below under the heading "Information Regarding Director Nominees."